ai-abhishekdey/MongoDB/MongoDB_Installation.md

-## Mongodb Installation in Ubuntu 22.04
+## MongoDB Installation in Ubuntu 22.04

 ---